Faecal contamination and human health

-Source: Land and Water Aotearoa: Recreational Bathing Dataset
+Source: Land, Air, Water Aotearoa: Recreational Bathing Dataset

 Grading of sites

-Two measurements of swim site quality are used in this indicator, based on data contained in Land and Water Aotearoa (LAWA)’s recreational bathing water quality raw dataset.
+Two measurements of swim site quality are used in this indicator, based on data contained in Land, Air, Water Aotearoa (LAWA)’s recreational bathing water quality raw dataset.
 Firstly, the regular monitoring results which are passed to LAWA by regional councils, based on regular field sampling at each site.
 A grade is assigned to every measurement based on the concentration of FIB at the time of measurement.